django/dsf-working-groups/draft/accessibility.md

 as required.
 These include:

 - Deciding on any accessibility guidelines to follow, such as WCAG.
-- Implementing automated testing to find issues, working with the ops team as needed to integrate this into CI processes.
+- Implementing automated testing to find issues.
-- Coordinating accessibility audits on all relevant projects.
+- Coordinating accessibility audits.
 - Coordinating the fixing of accessibility issues and accessibility improvements.
 - Writing and maintaining documentation relating to accessibility.
 For example:
   - a statement of commitment to accessibility issues